PRBergerIII/entJavaIndyProject/DesignFiles/UserStories.md

 # User Stories

 ## User: List creator
-- As a list creator, I want to be able to set the lists' privacy so that only people I invite can see it.
+- As a list creator, I want to be able to set the lists' privacy so that only people ~~I invite~~ that follow me can see it.
 - *As a list creator, I want to be able to specify the item, price, give a description, and provide links so that